gtk-rs/gtk-rs.github.io/index.md

 use gtk::traits::*;
 {% endhighlight %}

-A create a window, etc.
+And create a window with some options:

 {% highlight rust %}
 use gtk::signal::Inhibit;